Overview of Kanchenjunga Base Camp Trek

 Volunteering Hand of Life Himalaya Trekking

-Ganesh Himal community foundation is a voluntary organization running by Life Himalaya Trekking for the development of people life style, education and villages in the rural village of Dhading district Nepal.
-An amount of 10% from every trip booking at Life Himalaya will go in the account of Ganesh Himal Community foundation.
-So this shows that we are liable for the social development of Nepal along with tourism business.
+Ganesh Himal community foundation is a voluntary organization run by Life Himalaya Trekking for the development of people’s lifestyle, education, and villages in the rural village of Dhading district Nepal.
+An amount of 10% from every trip booking at Life Himalaya will go into the account of the Ganesh Himal Community Foundation.
+So this shows that we are liable for the social development of Nepal along with the tourism business.

 Major community work and partnership

-The main job of the Ganesh Himal Community foundation is to construct the school and libraries in the rural areas of Nepal, in the needed place after a proper study.
-Conduct programme for the skill development, health and sanitation, village development with a joint effort of local people.
+The main job of the Ganesh Himal Community Foundation is to construct the school and libraries in the rural areas of Nepal, in the needed place after a proper study.
+Conduct programs for skill development, health, sanitation, and village development with a joint effort of local people.

-For further look at Ganesh Himal Community Foundation website www.ghcfnepal.org
+For a further look at the Ganesh Himal Community Foundation website www.ghcfnepal.org

 Different types of equipments are required to fully enjoy your trip in Nepal.
 The required equipment may depend on the trip type, weather conditions, season and the maximum altitude of the trip.View Equipment List